TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-insight-long-recovery.md

 Depending on the size of transactions to rollback, this activity takes time proportional to the size of the active transactions.
 Once this recovery operation is complete, your database(s) <!--$affectedDatabases-->affectedDatabases<!--/$affectedDatabases--> should become available.

-Just wait for REDO to complete the scan and make the database available again.
+Wait for REDO to complete the scan and make the database available again.